Get the free e-book 'What Kite Is That?' by Tim Parish, when you

 The wind was light and gusting to moderate, so there was no trouble getting the Dowel Barn Door kite aloft.

 In fact, we launched in a small wind corridor between 2 patches of trees at one side of the reserve.
 With 30 meters (100 feet) of line out, I took some video and photos.
 One of the photos and 20 seconds of the video will grace the updated How To... page when it goes up on the website in a day or 2's time.

 One of these photos actually managed to catch a Virgin Blue airliner flying overhead on its way into Adelaide airport!
 I didn't even notice the jet until a fraction of a second before pushing the shutter button.

-So, there it is, up there on the left...
+So, there it is, up near the top of this page...

 Mind you, the camera zoom does make the jet appear somewhat closer to the kite than it actually was.

 Looking at the kite on the ground, it was clear that the right side of the horizontal spar was slightly stiffer than the left side.
 Always the case with hardwood dowel it seems!
 Hence, as expected, the Dowel Barn Door kite was leaning to the left quite a bit, particularly in stronger gusts.
 To ease the problem, I shifted the sliding knot on the bridle loop across by a couple of centimeters (1").
 Fixing the spar is a much better solution though.